Steakhouse Creamed Spinach is a brilliant, must-have side dish. It’s creamy, indulgent and velvety with spinach as the star ingredient.

-- season with salt and pepper, and add nutmeg
+- season with salt, pepper, and nutmeg

 - reduce heat to medium/low

-- lift lid and rotate the spinach from the bottom to the top of the pan (bottom spinach should have started to wilt)
+- lift lid and rotate the spinach from the bottom to the top of the pan (bottom spinach should have started to wilt) replace the lid

 - serve and enjoy!

 - creamed spinach can be made ahead and gently reheated or microwaved on a medium heat